mstraciak/flashforge-ad5m-mods/3d chameleon/readme.md

 - Extrude residual filament (prepare extruder for new color)
 - Load new color

+## My STL files for using chameleon
-## Position of switch is in the middle on the left side.
+ Position of switch is in the middle on the left side.

 ## Firmware files.